 Where the design community meets.

-St. Louis Self Employed Front End Designer & Developer Joined almost 5 years ago
+St. Louis Self Employed Front End Designer & Developer Joined over 7 years ago

 Personally, I work in 2 week sprints.
 Client/Partner pays to budget the sprint and the rest of payment is given on delivery.
 If we like each other and things are going smooth, we continue on and draft up another 2 week sprint.
 This keeps us non-married in contract, and less risk for both parties.
 Has been working out well for me.